aeonSolutions/AeonLabs-Smart-Power-Switch-Outlet/README.md

 <p align="left">
  <img height="15" src="https://github.com/aeonSolutions/AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer/blob/main/designs/working_green.png">
 <b>Status:</b>
  Hardware electronics are Fully tested and working.
-First 🥇 release of the firmware code is now available. <br>
+The first 🥇 release of the firmware code is now available. <br>
 &nbsp; Looking for someone available to collaborate on the firmware coding.
-If you like this project and want faster development, prototyping and testing consider a donation or sponsoring. thank you 🙏.
+If you like this project and want faster development, prototyping, and testing consider a donation or sponsoring. thank you 🙏.
  </p>

  ## Intro